 Lost and dehydrated in the desert, the travellers were in a state of delirium, seeing things that didn’t exist.

-He had taken a lot of drugs, and we clearly in a state of ecstasy.
+He had taken a lot of drugs, and was clearly in a state of ecstasy.
 He had no idea what was going on!

 Healthcare workers said they felt a sense of elation when they received their COVID-19 vaccination.